Here you are, searching for how to be a great manager.

 And the very best for-profit companies are built around intrinsic motivation.

-Simon Sinek, for example, makes a compelling case that people dream working at Apple because Apple speaks to their identity and it helps them define “who they are”.
+Simon Sinek, for example, makes a compelling case that people dream of working at Apple because Apple speaks to their identity and it helps them define “who they are”.

 That’s the pinnacle of intrinsic motivation.